keshavnagar/react-one/src/notes/lecture11Note/1importExport.md

 so in  [netflix card component ](../../components/NetflixCard.jsx) we have two exports in single file that is not possible in default component or file import export system so this way is optimize

+combined import export system

+so in which we do both import export with default way and named way

+so we do in our that component okya